Jon Cooper: Tampa Bay Lightning

 On January 5, 2019, Cooper was named to the 2019 National Hockey League All-Star Game.
 This was Cooper's second consecutive selection to the NHL All-Star game.
 On March 18, Cooper coached the Lightning to their first Presidents' Trophy in franchise history with a victory over the visiting Arizona Coyotes at Amalie Arena.
 On March 21, Cooper recorded his 300th career NHL win in a 6–3 Lightning win over the Carolina Hurricanes at PNC Arena.
 On March 26, Cooper signed a multi-year contract extension to remain as the head coach of the Lightning.
 On April 1, Cooper coached the Lightning to their 60th win of the season.
 With the win, the Lightning became only the 3rd team in NHL history to reach the mark and Cooper became the second coach in NHL history to coach a team to 60 wins, joining Scotty Bowman.
-Tampa Bay would go on to win 62 games during the 2018–19 season, tying the 1995–96 Detroit Red Wings for the most wins in a season in NHL history.
+Tampa Bay went on to win 62 games during the 2018–19 season, tying the 1995–96 Detroit Red Wings for the most wins in a season in NHL history.
 The Lightning in the 2019 playoffs were swept in the first round by the eighth seeded Columbus Blue Jackets, making them the first team to win the Presidents' Trophy and not win a single postseason game in the same year.

 On September 28, 2020, Cooper led the Lightning to franchise's second Stanley Cup, when they beat the Dallas Stars in six games in the 2020 Stanley Cup Final.
 Cooper stated after the win that the team drew inspiration from the Virginia Cavaliers men's basketball program.
 Similar to the Lightning's playoff defeat in 2019, top-seeded Virginia was defeated in their opening game by a 16th seed in the 2018 national tournament, the first such occurrence of a 16 vs. 1 upset in the history of the NCAA Division I men's basketball tournament.
 One year later, Virginia won the national championship.